-Do you need to find a new home for a pet terrapin?
+Do you wish to adopt a pet terrapin or need to find a new home for one?

 We love to look after terrapins and turtles, but we understand that there is a limit to how many turtles you can have in one home!

 We also understand that terrapins and turtles live for a long time, and sometimes our circumstances can change during the time that we are looking after a pet turtle.

 What is important to us here at terrapins.co.uk is that we do our best to look after our pet terrapins and turtles, so that if you find your circumstances have changed, and that you can no longer look after your pet, then it is important to try to find a good home.

 Unfortunately, many unscrupulous pet owners have attempted to place their unwanted pets into the wilds of nature, but this is not a desirable outcome, either for the poor animal or for the environment.
 Don’t be cruel to your pet terrapin!